-The point source attribute of the DHM/Point-cloud represents differences between sensor units or aircrafts that may have been used during the nationwide LiDAR campaign, differences in the acquisition time and date and differences in the viewpoint or acquisition angle of the cells.
-To aid in interpretation of descriptors that may be particularly influenced by point source, like the amplitude descriptors or the vegetation proportions, we provide summary information about the point sources within each 10 m x 10 m cell.
-We summarised this information in four descriptors, the "point_source_counts", "point_source_ids", "point_source_nids" and "point_source_proportions".
-For each tile (file name suffix = tile id), these descriptors are found in four subfolders bundled up in the parent "point source info" folder.
+The point source attribute of the DHM/Point-cloud represents differences between sensor units or aircraft that may have been used during the nationwide lidar campaign, differences in the acquisition time and date, and differences in the viewpoint or acquisition angle of the cells.
+To aid in interpretation of descriptors that may be particularly influenced by point source, like the amplitude descriptors or the vegetation proportions, we provide summary information about the point sources within each $10 \text{ m} \times 10 \text{ m}$ cell.
+We summarised this information in four descriptors: "point\source\counts", "point\source\ids",

+"point\source\nids" and "point\source\proportions".
+For each tile (file name suffix = tile id), these descriptors are found in four subfolders bundled up in the parent "point\source\info" folder.

-- point_source_ids Multi-layer raster containing one 16-bit integer layer for each point source id found in a tile.
-If a point with a given point source id is present the value of the cell is set to the point source id (an integer number) in the respective layer for the point source id, otherwise the value of a cell is set to 0.
-This multilayer raster can be used to match the file names of the point_source_counts and point_source_proportions rasters to a given point source id.
-Point source ids were extracted using Opals Cell. - point_source_nids Single layer GeoTiff files containing the number of different point source ids in each cell stored as 16bit integers.
-We calculated the number of point source ids based on the point_source_ids descriptor using gdal_calc. - point_source_counts For each tile there are multiple rasters (up to four), one raster for each point source id found in the point cloud of the tile (see the point_source_ids descriptor).
-These rasters are named with an additional suffix, which matches the integer point source id for which the point counts are given in the raster (e.g. point_source_counts_xxxx_xxx_y, where xxxx_xxx is the tile id and y the integer point source id).
-The rasters contain the number of points per 10 m x 10 m cell for the respective point source id in the tile.
-Counts were extracted using the OPALS Cell module and stored as 16-bit integers. - point_source_proportions For each tile there are multiple rasters (up to four), one raster for each point source id found in the point cloud of the tile (see the point_source_ids descriptor).
-These rasters are named with an additional suffix, which matches the integer point source id for which the point proportions are given in the raster (e.g. point_source_proportions_xxxx_xxx_y, where xxxx_xxx is the tile id and y the integer point source id).
-Each raster contains the proportion of the point counts for a given point source id in relation to the total point count per 10 m x 10 m cell.
-Calculations were carried out using gdal_calc.
-The final proportions were multiplied by a factor of 10000, rounded to the nearest integer and stored as 16-bit integers.
+The point\source\ids is the multi-layer raster containing one 16 bit integer layer for each point source id found in a tile.
+If a point with a given point source id is present, the value of the cell is set to the point source id (an integer number) in the respective layer for the point source id; otherwise the value of a cell is set to 0.
+This multilayer raster can be used to match the file names of the point\source\counts and point\source\proportions rasters to a given point source id.
+Point source ids were extracted using Opals Cell.

+The point\source\nids is the single layer GeoTIFF files containing the number of different point source ids in each cell stored as 16 bit integers.
+We calculated the number of point source ids based on the point\source\ids descriptor using gdal\calc.

+For point\source\counts, for each tile there are multiple rasters (up to four), one raster for each point source id found in the point cloud of the tile (see the point\source\ids descriptor).
+These rasters are named with an additional suffix, which matches the integer point source id for which the point counts are given in the raster (e.g. point\source\counts\xxxx\xxx\y\, where xxxx\xxx is the tile id and y\ the integer point source id).
+The rasters contain the number of points per $10 \text{ m} \times 10 \text{ m}$ cell for the respective point source id in the tile.
+Counts were extracted using the OPALS Cell module and stored as 16 bit integers.

+For point\source\proportions, for each tile there are multiple rasters (up to four), one raster for each point source id found in the point cloud of the tile (see the point\source\ids descriptor).
+These rasters are named with an additional suffix, which matches the integer point source id for which the point proportions are given in the raster (e.g. point\source\proportions\xxxx\xxx\y\, where xxxx\xxx is the tile id and y\ the integer point source id).
+Each raster contains the proportion of the point counts for a given point source id in relation to the total point count per 10m × 10m cell.
+Calculations were carried out using gdal\calc.
+The final proportions were multiplied by a factor of 10 000, rounded to the nearest integer and stored as 16 bit integers.

-3.6.2 Water masks (inland water mask and sea mask)
+3.6.2 Water masks (inland\water\mask and sea\mask)